 The mission of the National Family Support Network is to promote positive outcomes for all children, families, and communities by leveraging the collective impact of state Networks and championing quality Family Support and Strengthening practices and policies

 The vision of the National Family Support Network is a nation in which every family is thriving and every state has a strong and effective Network of FRCs.

 In order to achieve this mission and vision, the NFSN focuses on three main areas of impact:

-Connecting and convening member networks to enhance their effectiveness - Increasing connectedness amongst members for peer learning and mutual support through annual national convenings, webinars, monthly phone meetings, bi-monthly e-newsletters, and networking.
+Connecting and convening member networks to enhance their effectiveness - Increasing connectedness amongst members for peer learning and mutual support through monthly virtual meetings, webinars, weekly e-newsletter, member convenings, and networking.

-Promoting Family Support best practice and evaluation - Raising awareness of what quality Family Support is and promoting a common language, standards, and evaluation of it through the national implementation of the Standards of Quality for Family Strengthening & Support.
-These Standards are the first and only standards in the country to integrate and operationalize the Principles of Family Support Practice with the Strengthening Families Framework and its research-based evidence-informed 5 Protective Factors.
+Promoting Family Support best practice and evaluation - Raising awareness of what quality Family Support is and promoting a common language, standards, and evaluation of it through the implementation of the nationally-adopted Standards of Quality for Family Strengthening & Support.
+These Standards integrate and operationalize the Principles of Family Support Practice with the Strengthening Families Framework and its research-based evidence-informed 5 Protective Factors.

-Raising the visibility of the value and impact of Family Support and Strengthening networks in order to strengthen and increase support for families nationally – Highlighting both the need to support and strengthen families nationally and the effective, skilled networks, organizations, and workforce needed to do so, including promoting the establishment of networks in states without them.
+Raising the visibility of the value and impact of Family Support and Strengthening networks in order to strengthen and increase support for families nationally – Highlighting both the need to support and strengthen families nationally and the importance of investment in the skilled organizations, Networks, and workforce needed to do so effectively.